konstantinosftw/Soar-IPD-Thesis-code/README.md

 ```
 5. Reduce the epsilon as training progresses to refine results.
 Do so by using the last command.

-## Run the reinforcment larning Agent
+## Run the any Agent

-1. Open `ipd-rl-look-back.soar` in an editor
+1. Open the agent you want to run, e.g. `ipd-rl-look-back.soar` in an editor
 2. Uncomment the strategy you want to play against; RANDOM is the default uncommented one. *Warning*: You can have only ONE opponent strategy uncommented at any given time, otherwise the opponent will run in an infinite ellaboration error.
+3. After having also completed the `Prepare to Run` part, click on the `Source` button of the `SoarJavaDebugger.bat` and load the selected agend.
+4. Click `Initialize` follower by `Run`
+5. Watch the magic happen